markusdr/simple-nn/README.md

 ### Caveats

-It seems that Adept slows down the score computation considerably, so this is currently good for prototyping purposes only.
+It seems that Adept slows down the score computation during training considerably, so this is currently good for prototyping purposes only.